ikreymer/browsertrix/README.md

 Access at `http://$DOCKER_HOST/` where `DOCKER_HOST` is the host where Docker is running.

+#### Cluster Sizing

+Using Docker Compose scale feature, it is possible to dynamically resize the number of workers and browsers.
+The cluster automatically starts with only one browser and worker.

+The `set-scale.sh` script is provided for convenience, eg: to set up 10 workers and browsers, run:

+`./set-scale.sh 10`

 ### Archiving a Url

 To archive a url, make a GET request to `http://<DOCKER HOST>/archivepage?url=[url]&handler=[handler]`